Music: King Diamond

 - Lolicon: Mayor McKenzie from Graveyard, at least according to the narrator.

-- Luke, I Am Your Father: Abigail II: The Revenge reveals, that O'Brian, leader of the black horsemen is actually a half-brother of the original Abigal.
+- Luke, I Am Your Father: Abigail II: The Revenge reveals that O'Brian, leader of the black horsemen, is actually a half-brother of the original Abigail.
 Which is why he demands to spare the second Abigail's life.

 - Morally Ambiguous Doctorate: Doctor Landau.
 Mentioned briefly in "Them", and becomes more important character in Conspiracy.

 - Also Doctor Eastmann from The Spider's Lullabye.

 - Nightmare Dreams: King suffers from them in Conspiracy.

 - Numbered Sequels: Abigail II: The Revenge with an Oddly Named Sequel 2: Electric Boogaloo thrown in.

 - Off with His Head!: Grandma was sent to the asylum when she cut off her husbands head prior to the events in "Them".

 - People Puppets: Theme of the Puppet Master album.

 - The Power of Blood: Blood is the prime ingredient in Grandma's tea in "Them".